yoching/3DTouchSlitScan/README.md

 # BoxPress

 This is a experimental project using 3D touch feature of iPhone.

-Scanning video images using 3d touch.
+Slit-scanning video images controlled by 3d touch.

 Please see these videos to see the behavior.